chriswilliamstrombone/chriswilliamstrombone.github.io/README.md

 # Analysis Overview

-This repository uses JavaScript to read a json data source to graph and display the information on an HTML page.
+This repository uses JavaScript to read a json data source, and then graph that data.
+We then display the graphs, Test Subject ID, and Demographic Information on an HTML page.

 Files included:
   - charts.js